ThingLabsIo/ThingLabsIo.github.io/pages/labs/edison/102-respond-to-sensor.md

 </script>

 ## Run the Application on the Board
-From the remote session (Command Prompt or Terminal), execute the following command in the application directory (remember, using `.` will tell node.exe to execute the JavaScript file referenced in the `main` property of the package.json file):
+From the remote session (Command Prompt or Terminal), execute the following command in the application directory.
+In this lab you are specifying the JavaScript file that node.exe should execute.

 {% highlight text %}
-node .
+node button-led.js
 {% endhighlight %}

-You should the indicator LED on the Arduino shield start to blink once per second.
+Once the application is running, you can press the button and see the LED light up (you will also see the `PRESSED` log message in the remote session).
+As long as the button is pressed, the LED will remain on.
+When you release the button, the `button.on('release')` callback is invoked and the LED turns off (you will also see the `RELEASED` log message).

 When you want to quit the application, press <kbd>CTRL</kbd> + <kbd>C</kbd> twice to exit the program without closing the window (you may also have to press <kbd>Enter</kbd>).